dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 time that reservoirs reach their minimum power pools (elevations 3,490 and 955 feet in Lake Powell and Lake Mead) where the reservoirs can no longer generate energy.
-When energy generation declines, Lake Powell and Lake Mead energy producers must go on the spot energy market to purchase the energy shortfall.
+When energy generation declines, Lake Powell and Lake Mead energy customers must go on the spot energy market to purchase the energy shortfall.
-The synchronous model does not quantify the impacts of reduced hydropower generation.
+The model of Colorado River basin accounts does not quantify the impacts of reduced hydropower generation.

 ### (iii) Reduce evaporation loss